joshimitsu81/ShakePoke/README.md

 # Shakespoke
-This package includes two main versions, and a test runner.
+This package includes three main versions, and a test runner.
  - Shakespokev2 is run by supplying command line arguments at runtime.
  - Shakespokev3 is run with no arguments, and provides step by step prompts to read in the parameters.
  - Shakespokev2Test is run with no arguments, and takes in a batch of parameters from a JSON file.
+ - Shakespokehttp starts an HTTP listener on port 5000, and accepts GET requests of the form http://<host>/pokemon/<pokemon_name>.

 ## Installation
  - Extract the .class files and test_poke.json file to a working directory.